 - Chest pain

-Hypertrophic cardiomyopathy is usually caused by abnormal genes (gene mutations) that cause the heart muscle to grow abnormally thick.
+Hypertrophic cardiomyopathy is usually caused by changes in genes (gene mutations) that cause the heart muscle to thicken.

-In most people with hypertrophic cardiomyopathy, the muscular wall (septum) between the two bottom chambers of the heart (ventricles) becomes thicker than normal.
-As a result, the thicker wall may block blood flow out of the heart.
+Hypertrophic cardiomyopathy typically affects the muscular wall (septum) between the two bottom chambers of the heart (ventricles).
+The thickened wall might block blood flow out of the heart.
 This is called obstructive hypertrophic cardiomyopathy.

 If there's no significant blocking of blood flow, the condition is called nonobstructive hypertrophic cardiomyopathy.
-However, the heart's main pumping chamber (left ventricle) may become stiff.
+However, the heart's main pumping chamber (left ventricle) might stiffen.
 This makes it hard for the heart to relax and reduces the amount of blood the ventricle can hold and send to the body with each heartbeat.

-People with hypertrophic cardiomyopathy also have an abnormal arrangement of heart muscle cells (myofiber disarray).
+People with hypertrophic cardiomyopathy also have a rearrangement of heart muscle cells (myofiber disarray).
 This can trigger arrhythmias in some people.

-Parents, children or siblings of a person with hypertrophic cardiomyopathy should ask their doctors about screening for the disease.
+Parents, children or siblings of a person with hypertrophic cardiomyopathy should ask their health care providers about screening for the disease.

 - Atrial fibrillation.
-Thickened heart muscle, as well as the abnormal structure of heart cells, can cause changes in the heart's electrical system, resulting in fast or irregular heartbeats.
-Atrial fibrillation can also increase your risk of developing blood clots, which can travel to your brain and cause a stroke.
+A thickened heart muscle and changes in the structure of heart cells can cause changes in the heart's electrical system, resulting in fast or irregular heartbeats.
+Atrial fibrillation can also increase the risk of developing blood clots, which can travel to the brain and cause a stroke.

 - Blocked blood flow.
 In many people, the thickened heart muscle blocks the blood flow leaving the heart, causing shortness of breath with exertion, chest pain, dizziness and fainting spells.

-- Mitral valve problems.
-If the thickened heart muscle blocks the blood flow leaving the heart, the valve between the left atrium and left ventricle (mitral valve) may not close properly.
-As a result, blood can leak backward into the left atrium (mitral valve regurgitation), possibly leading to worsening symptoms.
+- Mitral valve disease.
+If the thickened heart muscle blocks the blood flow leaving the heart, the valve between the left atrium and left ventricle (mitral valve) might not close properly.
+As a result, blood can leak backward into the left atrium (mitral valve regurgitation), possibly making symptoms worse.

 - Dilated cardiomyopathy.
-In a very small number of people with HCM, the thickened heart muscle may become weak and ineffective.
-The ventricle becomes enlarged (dilated), and its pumping ability becomes less forceful.
+In a small number of people with HCM, the thickened heart muscle becomes weak and ineffective.
+The ventricle becomes enlarged (dilated), and it pumps less forcefully.

 - Heart failure.
-The thickened heart muscle can eventually become too stiff to effectively fill the heart with blood.
-As a result, your heart can't pump enough blood to meet your body's needs.
+The thickened heart muscle can eventually become too stiff to fill the heart with blood.
+As a result, the heart can't pump enough blood to meet the body's needs.

 - Sudden cardiac death.
 Rarely, hypertrophic cardiomyopathy can cause heart-related sudden death in people of all ages.
-Because many people with hypertrophic cardiomyopathy don't realize they have it, sudden cardiac death may be the first sign of a problem.
+Because many people with hypertrophic cardiomyopathy don't realize they have it, sudden cardiac death might be the first sign of the condition.
 It can happen in seemingly healthy young people, including high school athletes and other young, active adults.

 There is no known prevention for hypertrophic cardiomyopathy.
-But it's important to identify the condition as early as possible to guide treatment and prevent complications.
+It's important to identify the condition as early as possible to guide treatment and prevent complications.

-If you have a first-degree relative — a parent, sibling or child — with hypertrophic cardiomyopathy, doctors may recommend genetic testing to screen for the condition.
+If you have a first-degree relative — a parent, sibling or child — with hypertrophic cardiomyopathy, you might be referred for genetic testing to screen for the condition.
 However, not everyone with HCM has a currently detectable mutation.
-Also, some insurance companies may not cover genetic testing.
+Also, some insurance companies don't cover genetic testing.

-If genetic testing isn't done, or if the results aren't helpful, then your doctor may recommend echocardiograms on a regular basis if you have a family member with hypertrophic cardiomyopathy.
+If genetic testing isn't done, or if the results aren't helpful, then a health care provider might recommend repeated echocardiograms if you have a family member with hypertrophic cardiomyopathy.
 Adolescents and competitive athletes should be screened once a year.
 Adults who don't compete in athletics should be screened every five years.

-- Electrocardiogram (ECG or EKG).
-Sensors (electrodes) attached to adhesive pads are placed on your chest and sometimes legs.
-They measure electrical signals from your heart.
-An ECG can show abnormal heart rhythms and signs of heart thickening.
-In some cases, a portable ECG, called a Holter monitor, is needed.
-This device records your heart's activity continuously over one to two days.
+Electrocardiogram (ECG or EKG).
+Sensors (electrodes) attached to adhesive pads are placed on the chest and sometimes the legs to measure electrical signals from the heart.
+An ECG can show irregular heart rhythms and signs of heart thickening.

 - Cardiac MRI.
-A cardiac MRI uses powerful magnets and radio waves to create images of your heart.
-It gives your doctor information about your heart muscle and shows how your heart and heart valves work.
+This test uses powerful magnets and radio waves to create images of the heart.
+It provides information about the heart muscle and how the heart and heart valves work.
 This test is often done with an echocardiogram.